-Indeed most of the households in the UK have more than a couple of cards and primary loans to support every month from their income.
+Indeed, most of the households in the UK have more than a couple of cards and primary loans to support every month from their income.
 To name a few, primary loans such as mortgage, auto loan, and student are the inseparable part of modern lifestyle.
 Now if you want to raise more loans after exhausting your credit limit, how should you go about it?
-Indeed is it even practical to go for an additional loans with bad credit?
+Is it even practical to go for an additional loan with bad credit?

 Calculating homeowner’s credit worth